 I never tire of creating things.
-When I come home from a trip, I usually have a pile of maps, post cards, brochures, and photos.
+When I come home from a trip, I usually have a pile of maps, postcards, brochures, and photos.
 I want some things to remember my trips by.
 But I also enjoy making gifts for others.
 Some of these ideas help me use my souvenirs, while others are just great to have if you’re a traveler!
-So when I found these fun travel-related craft projects, I just knew it was time to share them with you, too.
+So when I found these fun travel-related crafty projects, I just knew it was time to share them with you, too.

 1. Handlettered Cards

 Follow these simple instructions for your own handlettered cards made with maps or brochures.
 I made mine with a New York City subway map.

 1. You need a blank card and an extra piece of nice paper, slightly smaller, for your handlettering

 2. Start with a piece of paper and write the name of a city or attraction